 For gas devices at a business or place other than an operating plant, the person carrying on a business or activity is responsible for notifying the Inspectorate.

-Immediate notification by telephone
+Immediate notification by phone

 The following information must be provided when reporting a prescribed incident: